Psychosocial hazard mitigation

 Examples of how remote and isolated work may be a psychosocial hazard include:

-• working in locations that are far from home, family, friends and usual support networks (e.g., isolated working or “fly-in-fly-out” work arrangements,
+• Working in locations that are far from home, family, friends and usual support networks.
+This can include isolated working, or “fly-in-fly-out” work arrangements.

-• working alone in non-remote locations without social/human interaction at work (e.g., working at home, working underwater or underground for extended periods)
+• Working alone in non-remote locations without social or human interaction at work.
+This can include working at home, working underwater or underground for extended periods.

-• working in private homes (e.g., providing care or domestic roles in other people’s homes)
+• Working in private homes.
+This can include providing care or domestic roles in other people’s homes.

 One of the risks of isolated or remote work is employees feeling alone while working.
 Hybrid teams has several suggestions for addressing this.
-Mentoring is one of those suggestions and a free toolkit is available if this is a solution you want to explore more.
+Mentoring is one of those suggestions and a free toolkit is available if you want to explore more.

 For employees who are working alone, consider their unique need to support their psychological safety on the job.
 The Canadian Centre for Occupational Health and Safety has some ideas of how to do this.

-If none of your team works remotely and feeling lonely at work is still a concern, you may want to provide more opportunities for social interaction at work.
-Team building activities or the On the agenda workshop series help you facilitate discussions among your team members about creating the kind of workplace they want to be in.
+If none of your team works remotely and feeling lonely at work is a concern, provide more opportunities for social interaction at work.
+Team building activities or the On the agenda workshop series helps you have team discussions about creating the kind of work environment they want to be in.

 Sector-specific strategies for psychological health and safety includes strategies for remote workers.